 cope and thrive.

 Adult individual therapy is for people age 18 and older who are affected by a chronic illness.
 Sessions are usually 50-60 minutes long.
 Treatment focuses on how the illness affects your daily life and how well you are able to manage your condition.
-Therapy is generally time-limited, although the number of visits necessary will vary by person.
+Therapy is generally time-limited, although the number of visits will vary by person.
 On average, most clients find 10 to 20 weekly sessions helpful in meeting their needs from treatment.
 You and your provider will determine your progress and when it is appropriate to end.
 Periodic "booster sessions" are available after treatment is complete.

-Dr. Taft, Dr. Pandit, Dr. Lincenberg, and Ms. Horgan see adult clients in our practice.
+Dr. Taft, Dr. Edlynn, and Ms. Horgan see adult clients in our practice.

 Medical hypnotherapy is effective in treating several chronic conditions that may not have good traditional medical options.
 It has been researched and used in patients with chronic pain conditions, cancer, ulcerative colitis, irritable bowel syndrome, and globus.
 Medical hypnotherapy is also a viable treatment option for smoking cessation for some people.
 Typically clients initially come for 4 weekly sessions where they are introduced to hypnosis as a treatment for their symptoms.
 After the first 4 sessions, clients then come every other week for another 2 to 4 sessions before completing treatment.
 Medical hypnotherapy is often combined with other treatment approaches like cognitive-behavioral therapy.